Time Tracking Software for Employees: What to Look For in 2026

 6. Ensure Legal Compliance

 The Fair Labor Standards Act (FLSA) requires employers to maintain accurate records of hours worked.
-Non-compliance can result in significant penalties.
+Non-compliance can result in significant penalties with team management.
 Meanwhile, the BLS reports that labor productivity decreased 2.5% while hourly compensation increased 6.3% — making efficient time utilization a strategic priority, not just an administrative one.

-Not all time tracking platforms are equal.
+Not all time tracking app are equal.
 Here is how to evaluate features by their actual business impact not just their presence on a marketing page.

 Automated time capture: Manual entry is error-prone and resented by employees.
-Look for platforms that automatically detect activity through desktop monitoring, calendar sync, or AI-powered suggestions minimizing the administrative burden on your team.
+Look for project management features platforms that automatically detect activity through desktop monitoring, calendar sync, or AI-powered suggestions minimizing the administrative burden on your team.

 GPS and geofencing: For field-based employees, GPS-verified clock-ins ensure employees are at the right location.
 Geofencing can automatically trigger clock-in/out when a worker enters or leaves a job site, eliminating manual input entirely.